Skip to main content

 • Paul Seeburger (Monroe Community College) added explanation of the alternative definition of the derivative used in the proof of that differentiability implies continuity.

-This page titled 3.1: Introducing the Derivative is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Introducing the Derivative is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.